Leadership is for Everyone

 In 2004, the Regional Institute for Health and Environmental Leadership (RIHEL) began Autumn in Aspen as an annual continuing leadership education event for friends and alumni of our institute.
-This 14th annual event continues that tradition under the event name Leadership is for Everyone (LIFE), and for the sixth time includes co-hosts, this year the Colorado Society for Public Health Education (COSOPHE), the Colorado Environmental Health Association (CEHA), and the Public Health Nurses Association of Colorado (PHNAC).
+This 19th annual event continues that tradition under the event name Leadership is for Everyone (LIFE), and for the tenth time includes co-hosts, this year the Colorado Environmental Health Association (CEHA).

 For nearly all of the past nine years, this event has sold out at or near a capacity of 150 participants.
 The event draws encore attendees as well as a strong showing of attendees who are new to and/or unaffiliated with the co-hosts and the event.